sderosiaux/every-single-day-i-tldr/README.md

 - https://www.youtube.com/watch?v=UF8uR6Z6KLc "Steve Jobs' 2005 Stanford Commencement Address" Stay hungry, stay foolish.
 - https://github.com/robinhouston/image-unshredding Reconstruct image from its shredding version, interesting (js, crypto)
 - http://tutorials.jenkov.com/java-util-concurrent Java ConcurrentHashMap, ArrayBlockingQueue, SynchronousQueue (1 element), CountDownLatch(N), CyclicBarrier (a count down latch but unlocked by several distinct threads), Exchanger, Semaphore(N), ExecutorServices, FJP (fork a task, then join (merge)), Locks, Atomic* (using CAS)
+- https://blog.heroku.com/fixing-kafka-memory-leak A memory leak in Kafka.
+They used JMX java.lang:type=Memory and sysdig.
+Leak was not on heap nor off heap, it was due to an non-closed Stream linked by a native C lib, zlib (hence not handled by Java at all).

 # 08-10-2016